Donald Trump: Democrats announce formal impeachment inquiry | The China Post

 However, only 37% of the American public thinks Trump should be impeached, according to Reuters/Ipsos opinion poll.

-Trump’s reelection campaign claims the impeachment preceeding will “only serve to embolden and energize [his] supporters.”
+Trump’s reelection campaign claims the impeachment proceeding will “only serve to embolden and energize [his] supporters.”

 The prospect of impeachment has hung over the Trump presidency for months, but the chances of a probe diminished after special counsel Robert Mueller’s investigation into Russian meddling in the 2016 election ended without a clear directive for lawmakers.
 Democrat House committees launched probes into Trump’s business dealings and other scandals, but all appeared likely to last for months as the White House withheld information and stymied lawmakers.